Revenant01/Sobel_edge_detection_verilog/README.md

 ## Modules Documentation

-The project consists of two main Verilog modules:
+The project consists of two main Verilog modules along with other sub-modules:

 1. [sobel_top.v](sobel_top.md):
  - Integrates the Sobel operator and handles input/output.